lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-3-2"></a>

-## 3.2.
+### 3.2.
 Falcataria moluccana (syn.
 Albizia falcataria, A. moluccana, A. falcata, Paraserianthes falcataria) (Mimosaceae)

 Figure 7.1 Falcataria moluccana.

 F. moluccana was until recently known as Albi.zia falcataria.
 Because there are items in the data glossed 'Albizia sp.' which may in fact denote F. moluccana, the genera Falcataria and Albizia are handled together here.

-The small-leafed crown of Falcataria moluc- cana emerges above all other trees in Bismarcks rain forests.
-It grows to between 30 and 60 m in height with a trunk up to 1 m in diameter ([Peekel 1984](../references.md#source-Peekel1984): 207-208), but it is brittle and can come crash- ing to the ground (W. McClatchey, pers. comm.).
+The small-leafed crown of Falcataria moluccana emerges above all other trees in Bismarcks rain forests.
+It grows to between 30 and 60 m in height with a trunk up to 1 m in diameter ([Peekel 1984](../references.md#source-Peekel1984): 207-208), but it is brittle and can come crashing to the ground (W. McClatchey, pers. comm.).

 On New Britain and on Manus its trunk is used for canoe hulls, on New Britain also for slitgongs (Powe:ll1976, [Arentz et al. 1989](../references.md#source-Arentzetal1989):94, O'Collins & Lamo1che 1989).
 However, McClatchey points out that it does not serve these purposes well, as objects made from it don't last.
 It is more likely to be given to learner carvers or canoe-makers for practice.

 The reconstruction of a term (or terms) for F. moluccana is difficult.
-[Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 107), discussing the similar Albizia salomo- nensis on Malaita, say that it only grows close to rivers and prefers sandy soils.
-If the same is true of F. moluccana, then its occurrence in Bismarcks rain forests three thousand years ago may have been rather rare, resulting in the frequent loss of in- herited terms for the species.
-Alternatively, the fact that it has little use may account for the dearth of cognates (ch.14, [§2](#s-2)).
+[Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 107), discussing the similar Albizia salomonensis on Malaita, say that it only grows close to rivers and prefers sandy soils.
+If the same is true of F. moluccana, then its occurrence in Bismarcks rain forests three thousand years ago may have been rather rare, resulting in the frequent loss of inherited terms for the species.
+Alternatively, the fact that it has little use may account for the dearth of cognates (ch.14, §2).

 All three reconstructions below entail uncertainties.
 POc &ast;babak has just two reflexes.
 With regard to POc &ast;pail and &ast;kai(k), POc vowd sequences like &ast;-ai- were fairly rare, and it is possible that &ast;q intervened between &ast;a and &ast;i, but &ast;-q- is reflected in none of the modern languages nor in the CMP cognates which support the reconstruction of PCEMP &ast;baiz[^3] and &ast;ka(w )iak.[^4] The latter is reconstructed with an uncertain medial -w-, reflected in E Sumba kawia[ka].
 If -w- was present at an earlier stage, it is irregularly lost in Nakanai kai.